Architecture & Landscape Photography

 Although Anna loves to use a fish-eye lens where it is appropriate, her conventional engineering background usually persuades her to keep vertical lines parallel (non-converging) when photographing buildings.
 This is achieved by shifting the lens relative to the film plane using a tilt and shift lens.

 A bird’s eye viewpoint readily accessible by photographing from a drone has opened up a world of possibilities to a creative architectural photographer.
 As long as it is not raining, and not excessively windy!

 Photography from a drone is ideal to capture aerial images of buildings, engineering structures and landscapes which formerly required the hire of a helicopter.
 Although Anna LOVES helicopter photography, today the expense is prohibitive.
-So she willingly trained as a drone pilot – ESSENTIAL for her work at the new £1.4 billion Queensferry Crossing in Edinburgh where she was the official creative photographer (2011-2017).
+So she willingly trained as a drone pilot – ESSENTIAL for her work at the £1.4 billion Queensferry Crossing in Edinburgh where she was the official creative photographer (2011-2017).
 She is a CAA-approved pilot with the PfCO (Operational Authorisation).

 Anna loves the great outdoors, especially the mountains of Scotland where it is particularly satisfying photographing a landscape rendered sublime by spectacular, and often unpredictable, lighting.
 If the weather forecast is for light wind, then she always carries a drone in her backpack.
 The drone often escapes at the top of a munro!